Community Theater and Readers' Theater

 Readers’ Theater is the coming together of a group of people to read aloud and listen to a conversation that has been scripted.
 For information on ways to share Readers' Theater scripts in your community, check out Making it Work.

 Have fun learning about colon health.
 This 25-minute theatre script discusses early stage colorectal cancer treatment.
 An interactive, eight question game to learn more about colorectal cancer is included.
 This game could be adapted to use questions from people in your community.

 This 45‐minute theatre script explores many challenging and sensitive themes including emotions associated with a cancer diagnosis, treatment, pain, end‐of‐life, and loss and grief.
 Healthy lifestyle choices and recommended cancer screening exams are voiced.
 Alaska Native people’s stories of hope, resilience and ways to keep our communities strong and healthy are shared.

 This 25-minute theatre script provides colorectal cancer screening information, models ways to talk about colorectal cancer, and encourages healthy lifestyle choices.
-Two versions of the script were developed; one script has an Alaska Context and the other script communicates to a Broader Audience.Please tell us what you think, by completing this short Script Evaluation.
+Two versions of the script were developed; one script has an Alaskan context and the other script communicates to a broader audience.

 If you have question comments or feedback please email Melany Cueva.